-I belong to a social group called the Sarcastic Girlfriends.
-Going out with these ladies is always a good time, but being on a limited budget I’m constantly on the lookout for low cost options for some of our activities.
+I lead a social group called Sarcastic Girlfriends.
+Going out with these ladies is always a good time, but being on a limited budget, I’m constantly on the lookout for low cost activities.

-The best is when someone will open up their home to host a girls night in.
-Just hanging out at someone’s house is nice, but when you put a little more effort into it, give it a theme or specific activity, it somehow becomes more memorable.
+I love it when someone opens up their home to host a girls night in.
+Just hanging out at someone’s house is nice, but when you put a little more effort into it, give it a theme or specific activity, it becomes a little more memorable.

 Book Swap – Each person brings as many books as they want to exchange with others.
 Put some structure and fun to it by giving each person one ticket for each book they bring.
-They can only select a book once their number has been called.
+They can only select a book once their number is called.
 Want to really rile up some bookworms, allow participants to steal from those that have already chosen.
-Hostess may want to have some cute bookmarks as gifts.
+Buy or make some cute bookmarks to give as a gift.
 Everyone goes home with something new to read.

 Clothing Swap – Same concept as above, but this time each person brings 1 to 5 clothing items to swap.
 Since people are all different sizes, it’s good to stick to tops, jackets, scarves and accessories.
 Hostess can set up a mock runway so each person can strut their stuff with their new items at the end of the night.

-Each person bring a mask and a nail polish.
-Then take turns painting each others nails and sit around sipping wine in your masks.
+Each person brings a mask and some nail polish.
+Take turns painting each others nails and sit around sipping wine in your masks.
 Hostess can supply some cute nail decals or have some nail/spa themed little gift bags.

-Have each person bring some little sandwiches, cookies, bite-size cakes, etc. to share.
+Have each person bring little sandwiches, cookies, bite-size cakes, etc. to share.
 Hostess supplies the tea.
-Have everyone talk in a British accent all evening.
+Everyone can try to talk in a British accent all evening.
 Don’t forget to hold that pinkie out.